MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsBatchPolicyAssignmentOperation.md

 ### UserState
 Contains the status for each user in the batch.

-#### Id
-The ID of the user as specified when the batch was submitted.
+**Id:** The ID of the user as specified when the batch was submitted.
 Either the user object ID (guid) or UPN/SIP/email.

-#### result
-The result of the assignment operation: Success or an error.
+**result:** The result of the assignment operation for the user: Success or an error.

-#### state
-The status for the user: NotStarted, InProgress, Completed
+**state:** The status for the user: NotStarted, InProgress, Completed

 ## NOTES